 Before the relocation agency contacts you for an initial briefing, your HR department provides them with all required information about your family status: if you married, how many children you have, how old they are, if your spouse works etc. Only then, the agent gets in touch with you to conduct an interview.
 This briefing is one of the most essential parts of the relocation process, so it’s quite important you are well prepared and know what you need and want.
 Based on the information you give the agent, they prepare your look & see visit and most likely will send you some initial housing proposals.

 Be cultural sensitive.
 What is obvious to you, it’s not necessarily the same in the new location.
 Take for instance room counting.
 In UK real estate agents mention only bedrooms, in the USA every room incl. kitchen and bathrooms.

 Look & See

 Look & See visit is prepared fully by your relocation agent.
 The visit can be both exciting and challenging.
-On the one hand, you will see your new city, choose your new house and school for children, on the other hand the visit is packed with appointments, property viewings, meeting new people… and all is new.
+On the one hand, you will see the new city, choose your new house and school for children, on the other hand, the visit is packed with appointments, property viewings, meeting new people… and all is new.
 You might be forced to take fast decisions especially when it comes to real estate as the market can be volatile and the best apartments/houses are rented out pretty quickly.
 However, do speak up if there is anything you are not satisfied with, talk to your relocation agent and be flexible about your expectations.